ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/SiteDirector/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents / SiteDirector - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents / SiteDirector - Sub-subsection
 ===============================================================================

 Site director is in charge of submit pilot jobs to special Computing Elements.